victoroscar30/titanic-analysis/README.md

 The main goal of this project is to build a predictive model that estimates whether a passenger survived the Titanic disaster, based on historical data.
 The workflow includes:

-Exploratory Data Analysis (EDA): Understand the dataset, visualize distributions, and identify correlations between features.
+* Exploratory Data Analysis (EDA): Understand the dataset, visualize distributions, and identify correlations between features.

-Data Preprocessing and Cleaning: Handle missing values, encode categorical variables, and remove irrelevant columns.
+* Data Preprocessing and Cleaning: Handle missing values, encode categorical variables, and remove irrelevant columns.

-Pipeline Building: Create a consistent processing pipeline for data preparation.
+* Pipeline Building: Create a consistent processing pipeline for data preparation.

-Model Training: Train a RandomForestClassifier model to predict survival.
+* Model Training: Train a `RandomForestClassifier` model to predict survival.

-Hyperparameter Optimization: Use GridSearchCV with cross-validation to find the best model parameters.
+* Hyperparameter Optimization: Use `GridSearchCV` with cross-validation to find the best model parameters.

-Prediction Generation: Produce the final predictions for submission to Kaggle.
+* Prediction Generation: Produce the final predictions for submission to Kaggle.

-Dataset
+## Dataset

-The project uses the "Titanic - Machine Learning from Disaster" dataset from Kaggle:
+The dataset used is the "Titanic - Machine Learning from Disaster" challenge from Kaggle, available [here](https://www.kaggle.com/competitions/titanic/overview)
-Kaggle Dataset Link

-train.csv – used for training the model

-test.csv – used for generating predictions
+The project uses the `train.csv` (for training) and `test.csv`  (for prediction) files.

-Requirements
+## Requirements

 Python libraries required: